Senate confirms Biden 1st Cabinet pick as Democrats control

 At her first White House briefing, Press Secretary Jen Psaki said Biden's desire to have his Cabinet confirmed and in place is "front and center for the president," and she said he was hoping to have his national security nominees in place Thursday or Friday.

-Psaki said the president will be "quite involved" in negotiations over the COVID relief package, but left the details of the upcoming impeachment trial to Congress.
+Psaki said the president will be "quite involved" in negotiations over the COVID-19 relief package, but left the details of the upcoming impeachment trial to Congress.

 The Senate can "multitask," she said.